WeblateOrg/weblate/docs/admin/install.rst

         python-Whoosh python-Pillow python-python-social-auth \
         python-babel Git mercurial

+    # Optional for database backend
+    zypper install python-MySQL-python  # For MySQL
+    zypper install python-psycopg2      # For PostgreSQL

 For proper sorting of a unicode strings, it is recommended to install pyuca: